June has three birthstones associated with it, giving the lucky people born this month a wonderful selection of gemstones.

 Like most gemstones, Alexandrite is weighed in carats.
 Higher clarity may weaken its color change, so the color is more valuable than clarity.

 Alexandrite is more costly than other gemstones, including Diamonds, Emeralds, Sapphires, and Rubies.
 In the past, high-quality Russian Alexandrite has sold for as much as $10,000 just for one carat.

-A large portion of the original Russian gemstones is owned by private collectors and museums.
-The few gemstones that are produced today only fit the budget of the most discerning gemstone experts.
+Private collectors and museums own a large portion of the original Russian gemstones.
+The few gemstones produced today only fit the budget of the most discerning gemstone experts.

 Alexandrite is a wise investment because of its historical value, durability, and rarity.